Dennis-Maigua/ai-medical-assistant/README.md

 ### Step 5.
 Interact with the Chatbot

-- Open Terminal 1 and run:
+- On the same terminal, run the Actions:

   ```bash
     $ rasa run actions
   ```

-- Open Terminal 2 and run:
+- Open a new terminal and run the Chatbot:

   ```bash
     $ rasa shell